Feckless thug

 Section IV overview

-The Moxie of Truth is the first article in this section and expands the above argument to include the twin beliefs so exalted by existentialists: humans are definitely created with more than enough mental horsepower to be able to handle difficult truths; and they are much more effective agents in the designing of their lives when they do so.
+The Moxie of Truth, the first article in this section, expands the above argument to include the twin beliefs so ennobled by existentialists: humans are definitely created with more than enough mental horsepower to be able to handle difficult truths; and they are much more effective agents in the designing of their lives when they do so.

 The title of the second article in this section – Life is Difficult – kind of says it all.